aphyr/distsys-class/README.markdown

     - Instrument this
       - When load-shedding occurs, alarm bells should ring
       - Backpressure is visible as upstream latency
-        - Latency should be smaller than fluctuation timescales
   - Instrument queue depths
     - High depths is a clue that you need to add node capacity
+      - End to end queue latency should be smaller than fluctuation timescales
     - Raising the queue size can be tempting, but is a vicious cycle
   - All of this is HARD.
 I don't have good answers for you
     - Ask Jeff Hodges why it's hard: see his RICON West 2014 talk